 Christ Church has made me the person I am today, caring more of others’ wellbeing and trying to better myself everyday to aim high in life.Jesse, Policing student

-For 25 years Christ Church has led the way in providing innovative academic and professional programmes to support students seeking a career in policing.
+For over 25 years Christ Church has led the way in providing innovative academic and professional courses to support students seeking a career in policing.

 This degree, validated by the College of Policing, continues to build on these years of experience to deliver a course that meets the changing nature of crime and the profession.